Birth spacing: Epidemiology

 In one study, the average birth interval across all countries was 32.1 months (2.7 years).
 The region with the greatest percentage of short interbirth intervals was central Asia, where a third of children were born less than 24 months apart.
 The region with lowest burden was Sub-Saharan Africa, with 20% of births having an interval of less than 24 months.

 Birth intervals have been found to be higher in traditional hunter-gatherer societies.
 The median birth interval of the Gainj people of the New Guinea Highlands has been reported as 3.6 years (43 months), and that of the !Kung people of Africa as 3.7 years (44 months).

-In animals
+Other animals

 The inter-birth intervals in wild apes are reported to be significantly longer than those in humans, with median birth intervals at 3.8 years for gorillas, 5.6 years for chimpanzees and 7.7 years for orangutans.